ScottMit/Pardalote/examples/Simple LED example/README.md

 # Simple LED Control Example

-A minimal example showing how to control an Arduino LED from a web browser using the Arduino2JS WebSocket communication system.
+A minimal example showing how to control an Arduino LED from a web browser using the Pardalote WebSocket communication system.

 ## What This Example Does